Capital Gains Tax Canada 2026

 4

-A cottage or vacation property can be your principal residence in years when it was primarily used by your family — but you must choose between it and your home.
+A cottage can qualify as your principal residence for years your family primarily used it — but you must choose between it and your city home for those years.

 Legal Strategies to Reduce Capital Gains Tax